Hidde-Heijnen/mlmi-vault/000 - Introduction/004 - Preliminary Reading + Preparation.md

 ---
 aliases:
   - Preliminary Reading
+  - Preparation
 link: https://www.mlmi.eng.cam.ac.uk/preliminary-reading
 ---
-##
+## Preparation
 In the summer before students arrive we will send through some preparation work to be completed before term begins.
+This is material for the first module and you'll go over it again very quickly the first week of the course.

+The master is very theoretical, so make sure your Statistics, Calculus and Linear Algebra are up to date.

+However general reading which would be appropriate for the course includes:
 ## Computing
 Basic Python shouldn't be that hard, I assume you've programmed before.
 I would recommend doing the latter two.